jsonresume/resume-cli/README.md

 ## `resume serve`

 Starts a web server that serves your local `resume.json`.
+It will live reload when you make edits to your `resume.json`.

 Options: